Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Unconditional Stability of Explicit Runge-Kutta Discretizations

 It is natural to ask if a result like Theorem \ref{thm:linear-blowup} holds when $L$ is allowed to be nonlinear.
 It seems quite natural to expect that the answer is yes.
-However, we have the following result: \begin{theorem} There exists an explicit Runge--Kutta method and non-trivial function $f(u)$ such that the numerical solution of $u'(t)=f(u)$ remains bounded as $n\to\infty$ for every step size $\dt$ and for every initial value. \end{theorem} \begin{proof} We prove this result by constructing an example -- the only example of which we are presently aware.
-We take the explicit midpoint Runge--Kutta method
+However, we have the following result: \begin{theorem} There exists an explicit Runge-Kutta method and non-trivial function $f(u)$ such that the numerical solution of $u'(t)=f(u)$ remains bounded as $n\to\infty$ for every step size $\dt$ and for every initial value. \end{theorem} \begin{proof} We prove this result by constructing an example -- the only example of which we are presently aware.
+We take the explicit midpoint Runge-Kutta method

 and the ODEs